 How To Get To Ingapirca Incan Ruins From Cuenca

-To get to Ingapirca ruins, there are two options.
+To get to the Ingapirca ruins, there are two options.

-The Ingaprica ruins are opened from 8 AM to 6 PM.
+The Ingaprica ruins are open from 8 AM to 6 PM.
 There is an entrance fee of $6 USD to get in that includes an English or Spanish tour guide and access to the museum.
+Public transportation in Cuenca can be confusing, which is why we recommend a guided tour.

 El Chorro waterfall, or otherwise just known as the Giron waterfall, is definitely a hidden gem in Ecuador.
 There were no guides online about El Chorro or Giron waterfall when I went.
 The only reason I knew about it was through the owner of the hostel I was staying at.